Raakesh19/Basic-Statistics-2/README.md

 II.
 WebSideStory claims that its sample includes all the daily Internet users.
 If that’s the case, then can Microsoft conclude that Mozilla has a less than 5% share of the market?

+#SET 4:

+3. Auditors at a small community bank randomly sample 100 withdrawal transactions made during the week at an ATM machine located near the bank’s main branch.
+Over the past 2 years, the average withdrawal amount has been $50 with a standard deviation of $40.
+Since audit investigations are typically expensive, the auditors decide to not initiate further investigations if the mean transaction amount of the sample is between $45 and $55.
+What is the probability that in any given week, there will be an investigation?

+A.	1.25%
+B.	2.5%
+C.	10.55%
+D.	21.1%
+E.	50%

+4. The auditors from the above example would like to maintain the probability of investigation to 5%.
+Which of the following represents the minimum number transactions that they should sample if they do not want to change the thresholds of 45 and 55?
+Assume that the sample statistics remain unchanged.

+A.	144
+B.	150
+C.	196
+D.	250